 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company does not have financial instruments that potentially subject the Company to credit risk.
-Overall, the Company's credit risk has not changed significantly from the prior year.
-Sales taxes recoverable are due from the Canada Revenue Agency and the Company places its cash with financial institutions with high credit ratings, therefore in management's judgment, credit risk is low.
+The Company is subject to the credit through its investment in Maritime secured notes, in which case the maximum exposure to the credit risk is the full value of the secured notes of \$2,454,300 at December 31, 2023.
+Interest receivable on Maritime secured notes is collected quarterly.
+Sales taxes recoverable are due from the Canada Revenue Agency and the Company places its cash with financial institutions with high credit ratings, therefore in management's judgment, credit risk related to sales taxes recoverable and cash is low.

-There have been no changes in management's methods for managing credit risk during the years ended December 31, 2022 and 2021.
+There have been no changes in management's methods for managing credit risk during the years ended December 31, 2023 and 2022.